If You Control The Narrative, You Control The Price

 What does drive a company’s success, then?
 Well, most people would argue for fundamentals, but Hunt’s theory argues otherwise.
 In his theory, it is the investors themselves who control the future of the company.
 If everybody sells, then the stock price plummets and the company will struggle to access equity capital.
 If everybody buys, then the company has access to more equity capital.

 You're probably tired of the Gamestop saga, but it truly is the poster child of this theory.
 What happened to Gamestop was the equivalent of me putting enough money on the Bombers that they actually won the flag.
-The memes, the Reddit communities, and the private WhatsApp chats amongst retail investors changed the narrative from one from fundamentals to something else.
+The memes, the Reddit communities, and the private WhatsApp chats amongst retail investors changed the narrative from one of fundamentals to something else.
 Whilst many of us scoffed, others laughed their way to the bank because their narrative had trumped ours.

 I understand how this sounds - I was sceptical myself!
 And I’m not saying that the fundamentals don’t matter.
 They do.
 According to Hunt's theory, though, just not in the way you think.